blgraf/MovieColour/README.md

 - Select if the source file should be converted to a smaller scale first and if so set the size (format: `desiredResolution`, e.g. `480`)
 - Start the process.
 A converted movie file and the resulting pictures will be stored in the same directory as the movie file

-*anything below 1080p drastically increases the processing time.
+*anything below 1080p drastically decreases the processing time.
 From my testing, on a Ryzen 9 3900X, analysing one batch of frames takes between 20 and 40 seconds on average.
 And on 4k one batch is about 80 frames, and on 1080p 360 frames.
 This means that a 2h movie on 24fps takes about four hours on 1080p, and 18 hours on 4k.
 (Very rough estimation)